 Ronald is a special teenage boy who lives at home with his mother, but when he “accidentally” kills a girl who’s been making fun of him his mother decides to hide him in plain sight.
 He uses his trusty toolbox to wall in the downstairs bathroom converting it into a hidden room.
 Even HGTV’s Property Brothers would be impressed with his work.
 But when mom dies during an operation Ronald is forced to survive on his own… a task made all the more difficult when another family moves into the house unaware of the tenant in the walls.

 As mentioned above, one of the best made for TV horror films is on this list.
-Bad Ronald is not that movie.
-It was made for television in 1974, and while the premise offers the opportunity for some real scares, thrills and creepy voyeurism none of these things make it to the screen.
-Instead the film is filled with mediocre performances and dull scenes of a bespectacled nerd practicing for a rousing game of Mazes and Monsters.
+Bad Ronald is not that movie, but it is a pretty creepy effort.
+It was made for television in 1974, and while the premise offers the opportunity for some real scares, it goes the route of being unsettling instead.
+At least until the end at which point we’re given a pretty scary, high energy sequence.

 Black Zoo (1963, WB)